natgo/wt-wiki-scraper/wikitext-transpiled/ground/Chi-Ha.md

 * Quite fast (up to 44 km/h), allowing it to get to certain spots in time
 * Lovely climbing ability combined with the amazing -15 degrees gun depression, it is great at mountain combat
 * Has a vertical stabiliser which most tanks don't have, allowing the Chi-Ha to get the first shot off
-* Due to its slow 57 mm shell velocity, it can shoot behind cover without showing the tank to some degree
+* Due to the low shell velocity, can shoot behind cover without showing the tank to some degree
-* Type 3 HEAT is powerful.
-It can frontally penetrate common targets like [[M3 Lee]], and destroy tanks like [[LVT(A)(1)]] with overpressure
+* Effective HEAT shell, can frontally penetrate common targets like [[Pz.III (Family)|Pz.
+IIIs]], and destroy lighter tanks like [[LVT (Family)|LVTs]] with overpressure
 * Great turning ability in low gear

 '''Cons:'''

-* 57 mm armament may be underpowered in an uptier, especially in frontal engagements
+* Main armament may be inadequate in an uptier, especially in frontal engagements
-* Thin armour can be penetrated by 20 mm/.50 cal up close
+* Thin armour that can be penetrated by 20 mms /.50 cals up close
-* Abysmal penetration on stock APHE, will struggle to penetrate most low tier tanks like [[M3A1 Stuart|M3A1]] and [[T-70]]
+* Abysmal penetration on stock APHE, will struggle to penetrate most low tier tanks like [[M3 Stuart (Family)|Stuarts]] and [[T-70|T-70s]]

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->